Colt 1970 Indy car-by-car histories

 A brand new car fabricated by George Bignotti's crew for 1970, and raced by Al Unser for Vel's Parnelli Jones Ford as the #2 Johnny Lightning 500 Special.
-Unser dominated the 1970 Indy 500 in this car, and he also raced it at four other races later in the season.
+Unser dominated the 1970 Indy 500 in this car, and he also raced it at Ontario later in the season.
 This is believed to have been Unser's car for the early 1971 races, winning three of them.
 It was then the backup car that Unser drove at Pocono and Michigan in July, and at Milwaukee in August, where during a battle between Unser and his brother Bobby for the lead, the Colt suddenly swapped ends and hit the barrier, leaving the car "a mangled wreck".
-The damage was sufficient that the car was retired, restored to its 1970 colours and used as a show car, later spending many years in the VPJ Collection's private museum in Torrance, CA. It returned to the Speedway for a race day celebration in 2010, and was acquired by the IMS Museum in May 2012 together with the rest of the VPJ Collection.
+The damage was sufficient that the car was retired, but was later restored to its 1970 colours and used as a show car, before spending many years in the VPJ Collection's private museum in Torrance, CA. It returned to the Speedway for a race day celebration in 2010, and was acquired by the IMS Museum in May 2012 together with the rest of the VPJ Collection.
 Ran at the Goodwood Festival of Speed in 2011.
 On display in the Speedway Museum alongside the 1971 Indy 500-winning 1971 Colt in May 2012, August 2016, June 2017 and July 2019.
 On display at Monterey in August 2021., but back in the museum in September 2021.

 Driven by: Al Unser.
 First race: Indianapolis Motor Speedway (R4), 30 May 1970.
 Total of 10 recorded races.